Weptune/personalwebsite/src/content/thoughts/privelege/index.md

 tags: ['musings']
 ---

-the majority of the time the word "privelege" is brought up, its in a political context. i think that throws people off, and leads them to associate it with a certain narrative or "agenda" at hand, giving the impression that its a tool used to bring down the achievements of those who truly deserve it. i dont disagree that these are real grievances you can have with the term, but allow me to challenge this notion that you might or might not be possessing
+the majority of the time the word "privilege" is brought up, its in a political context. i think that throws people off, and leads them to associate it with a certain narrative or "agenda" at hand, giving the impression that its a tool used to bring down the achievements of those who truly deserve it. i dont disagree that these are real grievances you can have with the term, but allow me to challenge this notion that you might or might not be possessing

-im assuming that by proxy of having a device and an internet connection to read this sentence, and partly through (probably) knowing me well enough to have found this website, you have certain priveleges that youve had access to over the course of your life
+im assuming that by proxy of having a device and an internet connection to read this sentence, and partly through (probably) knowing me well enough to have found this website, you have certain privileges that youve had access to over the course of your life

 often, the knee-jerk reaction to being told this is one of indignation; there seems to be an inherent shade that's perceived to be thrown with this statement